Jorge Carpio Nicolle

-Shortly before Carpio's assassination, his first cousin, Ramiro de León Carpio, was appointed President after the failed auto-coup by Jorge Serrano Elías.
+Shortly before Carpio's assassination, his first cousin, Ramiro de León Carpio, was appointed president after the failed auto-coup by Jorge Serrano Elías.

 His brother was former Vice President Roberto Carpio.

 History

 Jorge Carpio was the representation of Guatemala as a Delegate to the UN General Assembly, appointed by the Chancellor Emilio Arenales Catalan to represent Guatemala in the Third Committee of that organization in 1967.
 That year he wrote other covenants on Human Rights, Economic, Social and Cultural Rights and the Protocol on Civil and Political Rights.
 Jorge Carpio sponsored events and activities for the needy population of the country.
 He chaired the GRC and the Organization of Fire.
 Promoted the implementation of the Special Olympics for Handicapped Children and was driving several of the most important cycling laps had Guatemala.

 The Journalist

 In 1960 founded "El Grafico Deportivo" and in 1961 the weekly news, ”El Grafico del Jueves ".
 In 1963 came "El Grafico", from which it is presented as a journalist and columnist for 30 years.
-As a journalist, was president of several national and regional organizations such as: Media Advertising Federation of Central America and Panama (FEMEPCAP) between 1974–75, the Advertising Media Association of Guatemala (AMPG) between 1975–76 and 77; the Media Federation of Central America between 1979–82, the Guatemalan Chamber of Journalism from 1980-81 (he was appointed Honorary President), the Newspaper Association of America (JV) between 1982-83.
-The Media Federation of Central America (FEMECA) 1982-83.
+As a journalist, was president of several national and regional organizations such as: Media Advertising Federation of Central America and Panama (FEMEPCAP) between 1974 and 1975, the Advertising Media Association of Guatemala (AMPG) between 1975–76 and 77; the Media Federation of Central America between 1979 and 1982, the Guatemalan Chamber of Journalism from 1980 to 1981 (he was appointed Honorary President), the Newspaper Association of America (JV) between 1982 and 1983.
+The Media Federation of Central America (FEMECA) 1982–83.
 During his presidency of the Media Federation of Central America and Panama, won the Gold Award Kin, for advertising campaigns "We are five people and one destiny" and "Let us live in peace, violence down," which were broadcast mass and simultaneously across all media in Central America.